 Here is a list of some other ways that your brand can publish FAQs:

-FAQs can build rapport and trust with your audience, along with boosting your FAQ.
+FAQs can build rapport and trust with your audience, along with boosting your authority as an industry expert.
 Prioritize your FAQ page when you build or redesign your website, and then track the traffic to see how impactful it is.
 Remember that you can always experiment with layout and design until you find the best fit for your audience.
 Digital marketing is all about experimentation, and that applies to audience questions as much as it applies to anything else!
 So start playing around with FAQs today.